aplteam/Cider/docs/Cider-User-Guide.md

 I>
 I> However, when a new version of Cider is installed the template config file *might* come with new or renamed or removed properties, and those would not make it into the template file in `.cider/cider.config` in your home directory: watch the release notes for this.

+Starting with version 0.41.0, when Cider writes a config file to disk is adds (to old config files) or updates the Cider version number.
+The purpose of this is that one can see which version of Cider was used to write the file.

 Note that `]Cider.CreateProject` deals differently with the possible combinations of namespace and source folder:

 * The namespace and the source folder are both empty
 * The namespace is empty and the source folder is not
 * The source folder is empty and the namespace is not

+"Empty" and non-existing have the same meaning/effect here.

 In all these cases it should be pretty obvious what `]Cider.CreateProject` will do.